FelipeFerAl/RaspberryDriver/README.md

 - ### src:
 It contains all the main code for the kernel module and the control of the LED.

-- ### temp:
-Temp files created by the command `make`.

 - ### makefile:
-Defines how the code is compiled and generates the following axuliar files:
+Defines how the code is compiled and generates the following auxiliar files:

 | File type       | Meaning                                                  |
 | --------------- | -------------------------------------------------------- |